SpaghetMeNot/normalmagic/docs/mesh_tools/index.md

 - [Boolean Pro](boolean_pro.md): Replacement for Blender's built-in boolean modifier with extra options and accurate normals.
 - [Surface Project](surface_project.md): Projects and blends mesh edges onto other mesh surfaces.
 - [Surface Insert](surface_insert.md): Projects, cuts, blends and welds other mesh objects into the surface of a mesh.
+- [Symmetrize](symmetrize.md): Single axis mirror modifier with extra options and works with custom normals.